-PCOS is fairly common, yet many women have not heard of it, or they may not even know they have it.
+PCOS is fairly common, yet many patients have not heard of it, or they may not even know they have it.

 If you have irregular periods, acne, or excessive hair growth, you may have PCOS.
 The care team at HerMD has worked with many patients to manage PCOS.